 Katy is an effective and persuasive advocate, described by those instructing her as highly competent, articulate and “terrifyingly thorough”.
 She is professional and robust in her approach to all of her cases, with a clear understanding of the law and the ability to quickly assimilate complicated facts.
 Her skeleton arguments have been praised by members of the judiciary as cogent, well structured and succinct.

 Prior to commencing practice at the Bar, Katy worked as a paralegal on clinical negligence cases whilst simultaneously managing a caseload of fast track EL/PL/OL cases.
 On a secondment to Tameside & Glossop Integrated Care NHS Foundation Trust, Katy assisted the legal department with inquests, personal injury and clinical negligence claims.
 Katy also provided assistance to attorneys on capital cases in Houston, Texas during a sabbatical.

-Katy defends and prosecutes in Crown Courts, Magistrates Court and Youth Courts on a daily basis.
+Katy defends and prosecutes in Crown Courts, Magistrates Courts and Youth Courts on a daily basis.
 She has particular expertise in representing vulnerable defendants, understanding the sensitivity required when handling their cases and concerns.
-Katy has been instructed in a wide range of matters, acting for those who have been charged with sexual offences, offences of violence, drug offences, dishonesty offences and driving offences amongst others.
+Katy has been instructed in a wide range of matters, acting for those who have been charged with sexual offences, violent offences, drug offences, dishonesty offences and driving offences amongst others.